KingGenius5/The-Shop-V2/README.md

 THE SHOP

+A website of charities helmed by different NBA players.
+They are more than an athlete.

+## Inspiration

 My inspiration for this project was drawn out of the need to get athletes recognized for the good work they do outside of the respective sport they play.
 It's a work in progress but I plan on expanding on it.
 Currently, it works almost like a regular store where you add store items but rather here you add Players and the "price" is the amount you're willing to